-Here is a little glimpse into the world of IGC beyond summer camp!
+Here is a little glimpse into the world of IGC and our initiatives beyond summer camp!

 Kount on Kindness